 You could also use a small food processor to make blender guacamole recipes.
 This is a great way to make creamy guacamole instead of chunky.

-Spicy Guacamole Recipes
+Spicy Guacamole Recipes VIDEO

-Your Guacamole Recipes
+Hot Peppers for Your Guacamole Recipes

 You can choose from a variety of chilies or hot peppers.
 However, the jalapeno is the most popular choice for a spicy guacamole.

 The heat level of the jalapeno ranges from medium to hot - less

 hot without the seeds.
 This fruit is dark green in color and then turns red